 Trail running shoes

-Picture a mountain bike tire or an off-road vehicle tire.
-Trail shoes will give you more traction on the loose dirt, mud, rocks, or other debris you may encounter climbing hills and bounding down them, helping you handle switchbacks like a pro.
+Picture a mountain bike tyre or an off-road vehicle tyre.
+Trail shoes will give you more traction on the loose dirt, mud, rocks or other debris you may encounter climbing hills and bounding down them, helping you handle switchbacks like a pro.

 When shopping for trail running shoes, you'll notice different styles and depths to the outsole lugs.
 If you're likely going to be running in more muddy conditions, consider a shoe with deep lugs for added traction.
 If you're running on more of a groomed dirt path with minimal roots and rocks, look for a hybrid shoe that offers more traction than a traditional road running shoe but not so much that running on the road would be uncomfortable.